hamogu/doc/source/indetail/models.rst

    Input spectrum filename (only used if :par:`SpectrumType="FILE"`).
 The file has to consist of two columns of data with no header line.
-The first column contains the energy of the upper bin edge in keV, the second the source flux in photons/s/cm^2/keV in that bin (the flux in the first row is ignored, because there is no row before which would define the lower energy edge of the bin).
+The first column contains the energy of the upper bin edge in keV, the second the flux density in photons/s/cm^2/keV in that bin (the flux in the first row is ignored, because there is no row before which would define the lower energy edge of the bin).
    Various tools exist to help in generating this file: